List of tallest buildings in Kerala

-This list of tallest buildings in Kerala ranks high-rises in Kerala, India according to their height.
-Kerala is one of the southern states of India.
-This state is witnessing a huge high-rise boom, especially in Thiruvananthapuram, Kochi, Kozhikode, Thrissur, Kannur and Palakkad.
-Several high-rises are located in these cities.
-As of May 2025, the twin towers of Sands Infinit in Kochi are the tallest buildings in Kerala with 30 floors and a height of 152 m.
-Asset Golden Sands in Calicut with 240 meters and 70 floors is tallest ever upcoming building in Kerala.
+This list of tallest buildings in Keralam ranks high-rises in Keralam, India according to their height.
+Keralam is one of the southern states of India.
+As of September 2026, the Galaxy Atmosphere in Kozhikode is the tallest building in Keralam with 50 floors and a height of 167 m.
+After completion Asset Golden Sands in Calicut will be the tallest building in Keralam at a height of 240 meters and 70 floors.